 As local businesses continue to try to operate in an uncertain economy and with increasingly stringent public health mandates, many business owners will require business support in the areas of marketing, management, business model adjustments, and financial tracking and record keeping.
 These core business activities have become even more daunting during the COVID-19 pandemic and require dedicated assistance to Takoma Park businesses.
 Currently, Takoma Park is connected to a secondary level of technical assistance that stems from non-profit small business development organizations that are seeing a drastic reduction in capacity as their client requests increase due to the pandemic.
-These funds will allow for dedicated small business development webinars and consulting services to address these unprecedented business challenges and help retain local businesses.
+These funds will allow for dedicated small business challenges and help retain local businesses.